 Orthosilicates are created in the soil by by chemical weathering of silicon-containing rocks (sandstone, granite, and quartz veins in limestone) and sandy soils (and not by wind or rain weathering which mostly produces smaller particles of sand).
 Some silicon may be released into the soil as monosilicic acid, Si(OH)4, Polysilicic Acids, and complexes with both organic and inorganic compounds.
 Monosilicic Acid is stable in neutral to weakly acidic soils, but rapidly polymerises to polysilicic acids at higher pH when the concentrations of Monosilicic Acid are high, or in the presence of iron or aluminium oxides and hydroxides which are common in many soils.
 Although Monosilicic Acid is reactive, interacting with heavy metals, manganese iron and aluminium, Polysilicic Acid is chemically inert and just forms adsorbent colloidal particles in the soil.
 Available silicon in soil is poorly understood.

 The author believes it is micro-organisms within the soil that is responsible for most of this chemical weathering of sand.
 There are millions of unknown microbes within soil which cannot be grown in culture; they have not been studied for this very reason.
 It only needs one of these microbes to chemically digest silicon dioxide to release it in soluble form.
 Some of these organisms must be responsible for most of the chemical weathering of grains of sand.
 If the reader doubts this, then ask yourself why lichen seems to only grow on rocks.
 As an instance, are lichens dissolving some nutrients held firmly in insoluble form within the rocks for use by themselves?
-The rock-dwelling lichens do actually dissolve and 'eat' rocks.
+The rock-dwelling lichens do actually dissolve and 'eat' rocks they live upon.

 As well as comprising the hollow needles of the stinging hairs in Stinging Nettles, silicon dioxide is also responsible for the sharp edges of some blades of grass: on those grasses that can cut like knives.
 Silicon dioxide is also used structurally within some plants, to help retain form.

-Phytoliths, small distintly-shaped particles of silicon dixide, form in several plants.
+Phytoliths, small distinctly-shaped particles of silicon dioxide, form in several plants.
 They are extremely resistant to change, being made of rocks.
 The shape of these phytoliths is unique to each plant species it grows in.
 The phytoliths are often the only evidence left after the plant has long since decayed, and their shape is used to determine what, in the historical past, was being grown in any certain location.

 Some similarities to : Small Nettle, but that is about half as tall and has a much less hairier appearance.
 Also its' flower catkins are much shorter, but the most important difference is that the male and female flowers on Stinging Nettles are on separate plants, whereas on Small Nettle they are on the same plant.
 The stems are square on both Nettles.